leolorenzoii/ml2_interpretability/README_jojie.md

 channel_priority: strict
 ```

 This tells conda what channels to use and more importantly where to store packages.
-This ensures that we have write directory on the packages directory of `conda`.
+This ensures that we have write directory privileges on the packages directory of `conda`.

 After this, you should be able to use `conda` to create virtual environments in your machine.
 Congratulations! 🎉